uktrade/platform-tools/tests/test-docs/expected_output.md

 ## Options

 - `--count <integer>` _Defaults to 1._
   - number of greetings
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.

-No commands.